pumkinisawesome/Prin_CSCI_182/SampleProject/README.md

 ## Work Log

-- 2/10/20XX - Created project, Makefile, this readme file and got it all to compile
+- 2/10/20XX - Created project, this readme file and got it all to compile

 *©2022 Jamie Bland*